 The success of last year's inaugural event emphasized that Eastern Europe is a market that can no longer be ignored by the licensing industry.
 The region's growth is twice that of Western Europe and consumer demand for branded goods is rapidly increasing.

 Budapest is the ideal destination for the event: it has a high ratio of retail space per capita and it is no more than a two hour flight from any point in Europe (as well being directly connected to the U.S., Asia and Africa).

 Like last year's show, BLC&EE 2011 will host seminars and a networking event.
-It will market directly to the retailers, manufacturers/licensees and sales promotion professionals that are relevant to the licensing industry, while focusing on the event's mission: deliver content that attracts the
+It will market directly to the retailers, manufacturers/licensees and sales promotion professionals that are relevant to the licensing industry, while focusing on the event's mission: deliver content that attracts the right visitors.

 This year the show is working closely with local trade magazines to ensure that all the right buyers know why they should attend the event.
 Marketers and promotions people from relevant consumer brand companies in the region will be targeted.
 The show will continue to build on connections made last year with local trade associations and research bodies (such as Planet Retail) to add insight and to bridge the education gap.
 A full public relations campaign will engage with the local media and highlight exhibited brands.

 Past exhibitors have included Kidz Entertainment, ELC and Plus Licens, the three principal licensing agents specializing in the region, together with international principals such as Turner CN Enterprises and Fremantle Media Enterprises.
 Kidz Entertainment, Plus Licens and Fremantle have already confirmed their places on the show floor again this year, as well as JAST Co. and Maui & Sons.